woocommerce/woocommerce/readme.txt

 == Changelog ==

+==

+* Fix - Strange error where detecting the page (is_page etc) would break the canonical redirect in some instances when hooked into 'wp'.
+Used the later get_header hook instead.

 = 1.5.6 - 17/05/2012 =
 * Feature - Default display for shipping methods is radio buttons.
 Before, when methods were enabled/disabled based on coupons or customer, changed methods could go unnoticed.
 Radio options are always visible.
 * Feature - Option to display shipping methods as a select box vs. radio buttons